-Beside all the other tools in the ecosystem, hydrus (lowercase) is the basic module from which API designers/engineers/developers can build up their own automated infrastructure that leverages smart clients. hydrus is the server-side tool that allows REST data to be published as Hydra-aware data.
-An Hydra network is made up of one or more hydrus instances that can receive requests from Hydra smart clients (or agents, see
+Besides all the other tools in the ecosystem, hydrus (lowercase) is the basic module from which API designers/engineers/developers can build up their own automated infrastructure to leverage smart clients. hydrus is the server-side tool that allows REST data to be published as Hydra-aware data.
+A Hydra network is made up of one or more hydrus instances that receives requests from Hydra smart clients (or agents, see

 hydrus provides a full-stack architecture that makes it the basic building block for a machine that is a node in a wider network of Web APIs.
 Generic components of the network are:

 - on hydrus, a Hydra-powered server, with the possibilities of being self-deployable and accepting on-the-fly configuration changes